mattia-ficarelli/antibiotic_cost/index.md

 ## The Prescribing Cost of Antibiotics

 [Antibiotics](https://www.nhs.uk/conditions/antibiotics/) are used to treat or prevent bacterial infections.
-There are many different types of antibiotics and some of the most prescribed inlcude:
+There are many different types of antibiotics and some of the most prescribed include:

   - [Amoxicillin](https://www.nhs.uk/medicines/amoxicillin/), used to treat skin infections, chest infections and urinary tract infections.
   - [Doxycycline Hyclate](https://www.nhs.uk/medicines/doxycycline/), used to treat a skin condition called rosacea, dental infections, and sexually transmitted infections (STIs).